OLGON92/Animal-Shelter-API.Solution/README.md

   #### Database
   * _Navigate to 'Animal-Shelter-API.Solution' in your command line_
   * _From there navigate to 'AnimalShelterApi'_
-  * _Run the command "dotnet build"_
+  * _Run the command `dotnet build`_
-   _Now you will need to create a migration; run the command "dotnet ef migrations add Initial"_
+   _Now you will need to create a migration; run the command `dotnet ef migrations add Initial`_
-  * _Anytime you make a change to any of the models, you will have to enter this command "dotnet ef migrations add [ChangeInMigration]" .
+  * _Anytime you make a change to any of the models, you will have to enter this command `dotnet ef migrations add [ChangeInMigration]` .
 Please note that the brackets don't need to be there, and words in brackets are an example._
-  * _After verifying that the changes are correct enter "dotnet ef database update".
-If you would like to remove a migration, enter "dotnet ef migrations remove"_
+  * _After verifying that the changes are correct enter `dotnet ef database update`.
+If you would like to remove a migration, enter `dotnet ef migrations remove`_
-  * _Then run the command "dotnet watch run"_
+  * _Then run the command `dotnet watch run`_
   * _It should then open the development environment in your preferred web browser automatically_

   #### Launch the API